Mount Yoshino

 Mount Yoshino (吉野山, Yoshino-yama) is the general name for the mountain ridge that stretches from the south bank of the Yoshino River in the town of Yoshino central Nara Prefecture, Japan, to the Ōmine Mountains, stretching for about eight kilometers from north-to-south, or the broader name of the area dotted with shrines and temples, centered around Kinpusen-ji Temple.

 It has long been known as a famous flower spot, especially for its cherry blossoms and is a popular tourist destination.
 It was designated a National Place of Scenic Beauty and National Historic Site in 1924 and became part of Yoshino-Kumano National Park in 1936.
 In 2004, Mount Yoshino was designated as part of a UNESCO World Heritage Site under the name Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.
 In 1990, it was selected as one of Japan's 100 Best Cherry Blossom Spots.

-Mount Yoshino and Cherry Blossoms
+Mount Yoshino and cherry blossoms

 Mount Yoshino has been planted with cherry blossoms since the Heian period.
 Yoshino's cherry trees were planted in four groves at different altitudes, in part so they would come into bloom at different times of the spring.
 A 1714 account explained that, on their climb to the top, travelers would be able to enjoy the lower 1,000 cherry trees at the base, the middle 1,000 on the way, the upper 1,000 toward the top, and the 1,000 in the precincts of the inner shrine at the top.

 It is claimed that Yoshino has more than 30,000 sakura flowering cherry trees, mostly of the Shiroyamazakura, variety These trees have inspired Japanese waka poetry and folk songs for centuries, including a waka in the 10th century poetry compilation Kokin Wakashū.
 Yoshino is also the subject of several poems in the Ogura Hyakunin Isshu.
-The 12th century CE Japanese Buddhist poet Saigyō writes of Mount Yoshino's cherry blossoms.
+The 12th century CE Japanese Buddhist poet Saigyō wrote of Mount Yoshino's cherry blossoms.
 During this period, the extent of the cherry forests was much greater, and large portions have been replaced by more economically valuable Hinoki cypress or Cryptomeria forests before and during World War II.
 In the 21st century, efforts have been made to restore the cherry forests to their former extent.

 The reason why such a large number of cherry tree exist on Mount Yoshino is subject to controversy, but a prevalent belief is that the cherry tree is the sacred tree of Zao Gongen, the central deity of Shugendo, a mountain cult centered in this area.
 It was the practice of ascetics to carve images of Zao Gongen from cherry wood, and for worshippers to donate saplings of cherry trees as votive offerings.
 An alternative theory is that Asuka period (Prince Oama) (later Emperor Temmu) had a dream of cherry trees in full bloom in mid-winter while he was staying at the Yoshino Palace, which inspired him to seize the throne in the Jinshin War.